Health Benefits of Fermented Foods

 The classic sandwich-topper is made from shredded or chopped cabbage, salted and jarred in its own liquid, then left to ferment for a few weeks before going into the refrigerator.
 Sauerkraut is the easiest ferment and often the “the gateway” for the DIY fermenter.
 Besides your classic kraut (recipe here) you can get creative with apples, oranges, and ginger (recipe here.)

 A traditional Korean side dish that often starts with cabbage and can include other vegetables and seasonings such as chili peppers.

 Kefir is a fermented milk product (cow, goat, or sheep milk) that tastes like a drinkable yogurt.
 Kefir benefits include high levels of vitamin B12, calcium, magnesium, vitamin K2, biotin, folate, enzymes, and probiotics.
 Our Continuous Kefir Kit provides instructions and convenient storage!

 Our favorite ferments:

-Don’t worry if sauerkraut and kefir aren’t your thing.
+Don’t worry if the taste of sauerkraut and kefir isn't your thing.
 Some of the best ferments can be created with a mixture of garden veggies:

-*The above recipes can be found in our Fermentation eBOOK, available as a download or part of our Fermentation Starter Kit.
+The above recipes can be found in our Fermentation eBOOK.